 The only minor change relates to the decorations of the portal and of the window above it which have disappeared.
 A different kind of change relates to the fact that today the building is near two key institutions: Camera dei Deputati (Low Chamber) in Palazzo di Montecitorio and the residence of the Italian Prime Minister in Palazzo Chigi; the nunnery with the exception of the church was confiscated in 1873 and it now houses offices of Camera dei Deputati.
 This explains the presence of many policemen in the area.

 According to tradition the Greek nuns carried with them also the body of St. Gregory of Nazanzius, a IVth century Patriarch of Constantinople and a strong supporter of the Nicene Creed (Nazanzius was a small town near Iconium, today's Konya).
 The first church of the nunnery was dedicated to the Virgin Mary and to this saint.
-In 1505 during restorations to the floor of the church the body of the saint was found again and in 1580 it was moved to S. Pietro.
+In 1505 during restorations of the church floor the body of the saint was found and in 1580 it was moved to S. Pietro.

-Next plate in Book 8: Monastero dello Spirito Santo
+Next plate in Book 8: Monastero dello Spirito Santo.

-Next step in Day 4 itinerary: S. Maria Maddalena
+Next step in Day 4 itinerary: S. Maria Maddalena.

 You have completed your tour of Rione Sant'Eustachio!

-Start your tour of Rione Colonna: next step: S. Lorenzo in Lucina
+Start your tour of Rione Colonna: next step: S. Lorenzo in Lucina.

-Start your tour of Rione Campo Marzio: next step: S. Nicola de' Perfetti
+Start your tour of Rione Campo Marzio: next step: S. Nicola de' Perfetti.